filips123/PWAsForFirefox/extension/README.md

 2. Clone the repository and cd into the `extension` (this) directory.

-3. Run `yarn install` to install the dependencies
+3. Run `yarn install` to install the dependencies.

 4. If building a specific version:
     1. Checkout the correct Git tag.